mk270/whitakers-words/programme.md

-Endings may not uniquely determine which stem, and therefore the right meaning.  'portas' could be the accusitive plural of 'gate', or the second person, singular, present indicative active of 'carry'.
+Endings may not uniquely determine which stem, and therefore the right meaning.  'portas' could be the accusative plural of 'gate', or the second person, singular, present indicative active of 'carry'.
 In both cases the stem is 'port'.
 All possibilities are reported.